 Links to other documents.
 Hover over for notes.
 Click to highlight passage referred to.
 Unfold extra text

 What is this cell about?
 In contrast to treatment, screening and brief interventions are usually seen as public health measures.
-Rather than narrowing in on dependent individuals or just those seeking help, the aim is to reduce alcohol-related harm across a whole population including those unaware of or unconcerned about their risky drinking.
-Screening aims to spot drinkers at risk of or already experiencing alcohol-related harm while for some other purpose they come in contact with services whose primary remit is not substance use.
-In studies, the typical response to those who score in at-risk zones is from five minutes to half an hour of advice, counselling and/or information aiming to moderate their drinking or its consequences, delivered not by alcohol specialists, but by the worker the drinker came into contact with – the ‘brief intervention’.
+Rather than narrowing in on dependent individuals or just those seeking help, the aim is to reduce alcohol-related harm across a whole population, including those unaware of or unconcerned about their risky drinking and for whom this does not yet constitute a ‘problem’ justifying treatment.
+Screening aims to spot risky drinkers while for some other purpose they come in contact with services whose primary remit is not substance use.
+In studies, the typical response to those who score in at-risk zones is from five minutes to half an hour of advice, counselling, and/or information, aiming to moderate drinking or its consequences, delivered not by alcohol specialists, but by the worker the drinker came into contact with – the ‘brief intervention’.
 Click here for more on typically studied screening and brief intervention activities.

 Though not commonly researched, such issues are crucial.
-Screening and brief intervention are often implemented by services where harm arising from ‘normal’, non-dependent drinking, and making public health gains, are not naturally seen as ‘our business’.
-Without a conducive organisational context which makes screening and brief intervention part of the business, they are likely to be sidelined and/or of poor quality.
-The not inconsiderable task is to make these activities happen not as discretionary add-ons, but as a routine way to find and respond to risky drinking – even when there are no obvious signs of excessive drinking, even if ‘risky’ means low-level risk, and even if alcohol is not why the drinker made contact nor the primary mission of the service.
+Screening and brief intervention are often implemented at services where harm arising from ‘normal’, non-dependent drinking, and making public health gains, are not naturally seen as ‘our business’.
+Without a conducive organisational context which makes screening and brief intervention part of the business, this work is likely to be sidelined and/or of poor quality.
+The not inconsiderable task is to make these activities happen not as discretionary add-ons, but as a routine way to find and respond to risky drinking – even when there are no obvious signs of excessive drinking, even if ‘risky’ means low-level risk, and even if alcohol is not why the client made contact nor the primary mission of the service.

 You could use the map provide by this review to locate the focus of your own implementation efforts, as a checklist of the factors which might be obstructing or promoting those efforts, or to identify where else levers might be pulled to aid implementation.
 In the remainder of this commentary we return to this map several times, an indicator of its utility.